harta55/EnTAP/docs/source/basic_usage.rst

     * Comprised of Gene Ontology, UniProt, and Taxonomic mappings for use during Execution.
 FTP downloaded file.
     * Downloaded from |entap_bin_ftp|
     * Filename: entap_database.bin
+    * The SQL version is the same database, but formatted as a SQL database.
+Only one version of the database is needed (binary is used by default)

 * EggNOG DIAMOND Reference:
     * Reference database containing EggNOG database entries